Apilonius64/Apilonius64/README.md

 ## I’m currently working on ...
 - [UranosNetworkCreation](https://github.com/UranosNetworkCreation/UranosNetworkCreaton)<br>
-- An gui framework for tft displays (arduino) - Coming soon :-)<br>
+- An gui framework for tft displays (arduino) - Coming soon ;-)<br>
-.. and a lot of small projects which are definitly not finished ;-).
+.. and a lot of small projects which are definitly not finished.

 ## I’m currently learning ...
 - Dart